LHC physicists sniff Higgs boson discovery

-The existence of the Higgs boson was first proposed in the 1960s by, among others, Peter Higgs, as an explanation for why particles have mass.
+Remind me.
+The Higgs whoson?The existence of the Higgs boson was first proposed in the 1960s by, among others, Peter Higgs, as an explanation for why particles have mass.
 The idea is that particles gain mass by interacting with a universal, omnipresent, but for now theoretical, Higgs field.
 Higgs bosons, if they exist, are the particles that comprise that field, and its discovery would fill the last hole in what physics calls the Standard Model.

-Interesting story.
+Why the God particle?Interesting story.
 The nickname, loved by journalists, disliked by some scientists, comes from the title of Fermilab Director Leon Lederman's book

-No, but, they're getting there.
+And now they've found it?No, but, they're getting there.
 A seminar held at CERN yesterday announced results from two of the LHC's detectors, ATLAS and CMS.
 ATLAS identified that the mass of the Higgs boson is most likely in the range of 116-130 GeV, and CMS 115-127 GeV, though it sounds as if the range 124-126 GeV is looking particularly interesting.
 Ongoing experiments are narrowing the remaining possible range as we speak.
 It's a case of

-The electron volt is a unit of energy.
+Hang on.1 eV is an electron volt, right?
+How is that a unit of mass?The electron volt is a unit of energy.
 1 GeV is one gigaelectron volt, or 1 billion electron volts.
 But thanks to mass-energy equivalence it's also a unit of mass.
 In Einstein's famous equation, energy equals mass times the speed of light squared.
 As the speed of light is a constant, it can be assigned a value of 1, making energy and mass equivalent.
 Incidentally, a proton has a mass of 0.938 GeV, so in relative terms, Higgs bosons, if they exist, are huge.

-This is where a particle accelerator like CERN's LHC or Fermilab's Tevatron (until it was shut down) comes in handy.
+And how do they look for Higgs bosons, exactly?This is where a particle accelerator like CERN's LHC or Fermilab's Tevatron (until it was shut down) comes in handy.
 By colliding protons traveling at close to the speed of light, physicists can create collisions which replicate the conditions of the first billionth of a second after the universe began: the only conditions in which certain particles are formed.
 The Higgs boson itself may exist too fleetingly to observe directly, but through the particles into which it decays, it should prove possible to trace.

-It's impossible to say with certainty but some physicists are saying that a 2012 discovery is possible.
+When will we know for sure?It's impossible to say with certainty but some physicists are saying that a 2012 discovery is possible.
 Because the experiments rely on looking for peaks in reams of data rather than identifying the particle itself, there is a question of statistical certainty.